-One of the main aims of UAP is to promote equality and diversity, and to give something back to the community.
+One of the main aims of UAP is to promote equality and diversity, and to then give something back to the community.
 Although we have already built up an unrivalled reputation for excellence, reliability and service we want our company name to stand for even more, which is why we are determined to make a difference to the world – locally, regionally and globally.

 School Projects Through DCWC Nepal

 Nepal is one of the poorest countries in the world, and before this scheme was set up children as young as 5 had no other option but to endure a gruelling four-hour walk to and from school, and this was before commencing a seven-hour day.
 The scheme has since given over 1000 children the opportunity to learn, which in turn improves their quality of life significantly and enables them to receive the education they so desperately crave.

 DCWC Nepal is a registered UK charity, based in Fylde, Western Lancashire (DCWC Nepal website).
 This particular charity was founded with the primary intention to provide more effective support to its colleagues at the Development of Women and Children Centre in Nepal.

 UAP has raised a fantastic amount of cash for DCWC Nepal and has funded filming for a documentary about the wonderful work that the charity carries out on a daily basis.
 After amassing an impressive £15,000 at a charity event, we also sponsored another successful charity ball, inviting 100 lucky UAP customers as guests of the company.
 The evening raised £10,000.